vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step2.md

 `cp ~/assets/.gitlab-ci.yml .`{{execute}}

 Open this file in the UI editor above for an explanation of the configuration.
-Remember to place "<YOU-USER-NAME>" with your GitLab username e.g. first-last-slalom

 ---